Nonintersecting Brownian motions on the unit circle: Asymptotic results for discrete Gaussian orthogonal polynomials

 We define the $g$-function associated with the discrete Gaussian orthogonal polynomials as the log transform of the equilibrium measure:

 where we take the principal branch for the logarithm.
 Then the Euler--Lagrange variational conditions for the equilibrium problem \eqref{eq1} are

 where $g_+$ and $g_-$ refer to the limiting values from the upper and lower half-planes, respectively, and $l\in\R$ is a constant Lagrange multiplier.
 Since the external potential $Tx^2/2$ is convex and even, the equilibrium measure is supported on a single interval $[-\be,\be]$.
-We have for all $x \in (-\infty, \beta)$,
+We have for all $x \in(-\infty, \beta)$,

-Without the upper constraint \eqref{eq:constraint}, it is well known that the solution $\nu_T$ to the minimization problem \eqref{eq1} is given by the Wigner semicircle law \cite[Section 6.7]{Deift99}.
+Without the upper constraint \eqref{eq:constraint}, it is well known that the solution $\nu_T$ to the minimization problem \eqref{eq1} is given by the Wigner semicircle law [\citet{Deift99}, Section~6.7].
 That is, $\nu_T$ is supported on a single interval $[-\beta, \beta]$ and

-Clearly this $\rho_T(x)$ has its maximum value at $x=0$ and $\rho_T(0)=\sqrt{T}/\pi$.
+Clearly, this $\rho_T(x)$ has its maximum value at $x=0$ and $\rho _T(0)=\sqrt{T}/\pi$.
 It follows that \eqref{eq2} satisfies the variational problem \eqref{eq1} with constraint \eqref{eq:constraint} if and only if $0<T\le\pi^2$.
-We therefore denote the critical value $T_c := \pi^2$ as in \eqref{eq:first_defn_T_c}, and we have the following proposition. \begin{prop} For $T \leq T_c = \pi^2$, the equilibrium measure for the discrete Gaussian orthogonal polynomials is given by the Wigner semicircle law \eqref{eq2}. \end{prop}
+We therefore denote the critical value $T_c := \pi^2$ as in \eqref{eq:first_defn_T_c}, and we have the following proposition.